-2.17.4.1 Formal Inquiry by the Dean or Designated Representative
+2.17.4.1 Formal Inquiry by the Dean or Designated Representative a.
+Secure from the faculty/staff member alleging the student dishonesty a written statement describing the nature and circumstances of the alleged offense.

 The Dean or designated representative shall: